Wildsong/docker-caddy-proxy/README.md

 ## Testing

-I have two test servers set up in the docker-compose.yml file, you must provide "test.YOURDOMAIN" and "home.YOURDOMAIN" entries in your DNS for the tests to work.
+There are two test servers COMMENTED OUT in the docker-compose.yml file, you must provide "test.YOURDOMAIN" and "home.YOURDOMAIN" entries in your DNS for the tests to work.
+You can remove the "#" in front of the lines in docker-compose.yml and then restart it.

 ## Run